 Made of 100 percent cotton, wool, silk, or fibrous plants like sisal or jute, natural fiber rugs have many benefits.
 They typically are better for the environment than synthetic fibers, especially if they are grown and manufactured using certified organic, sustainable, and fair trade methods.
 They can also be beautiful and unique, especially if handwoven.
 A drawback of natural fiber rugs is often cost; they might be more expensive than synthetic rugs of the same size and style.
 Wool, in particular, can shed, making it necessary to vacuum more often.

-Rugs are typically measured in feet, and can be as small as 3 feet by 5 feet or as large as 12 feet by 15 feet or more.
+Rugs are typically measured in feet and can be as small as 3 feet by 5 feet or as large as 12 feet by 15 feet or more.
 For kitchens, bathrooms, and hallways, narrower rugs and mats are also useful, and come in sizes of 1.5 feet by 2 feet or longer.

-Lower pile rugs don’t collect dirt and dander as readily, and are easier to keep clean than higher pile rugs.
+Lower pile rugs don’t collect dirt and dander as readily and are easier to keep clean than higher pile rugs.
 One risk with rugs is slipping.
-If rugs are very thin (like some woven cotton rugs) they can bunch up and cause accidents, so be sure to keep them secured with gripper pads (like these, on Amazon) on the back.
+If rugs are very thin (like some woven cotton rugs) they can bunch up and cause accidents, so be sure to keep them secured with gripper rug pads underneath.

 Color and Pattern

-One of the fun aspects of choosing a rug is how it works with your color scheme and decor.
+One of the fun aspects of choosing a rug is how it works with a color scheme and decor.
 Solid neutrals and subtle patterns are the most versatile, and can also be hard-wearing choices, especially in grays, taupes, beiges, and blues.
 Lighter solids such as pure white or ivory rugs are elegant, but can more readily show spots and stains.